Autism Evaluation Process: What to Expect

 With the increasing demand for autism testing and evaluation services, we are expanding to include this in our range of services.
 Our new Psychometrician can administer a variety of evaluations that support families in search of answers.
 These testing services also fulfill insurance company requirements for diagnostic evaluations as it pertains to autism and approving therapies.

-So what is a Psychometrician?
+So What is a Psychometrician?

 Psychometrician?
 You may be wondering, “What is that?”